Preparing For Your Session | How To Get The Best Pictures

 The basics.

 To the best of your ability, make sure your kids are rested and fed before your session.
 Use the restroom before you leave.
-Make sure your kids' faces are clean and wiped when you arrive on location.
+Make sure your kids' faces are wiped clean when you arrive on location.
 And leave early so that you’re not rushing to your session.
 I often have sessions booked back-to-back, so if you’re late, it will cut into your time.

 Lower your expectations.
 Then lower them some more.